aggrosoft/wave-webpack-build/README.md

 ## Usage

+Copy `.env.dist` to `.env` and change parameters accordingly.

+Clone `assets/child/example/` and adjust to your template name.

-Modify everything in `assets` folder to your needs, then  run the following command to build the assets in `public` folder
+Modify everything in `assets/child/[yourtheme]` folder to your needs, then  run the following command to build the assets in `public` folder

 `npm run build:prod`

-For CSS purging to work correctly `assets/wave/tpl` should be a copy of your template.
+For CSS purging to work correctly `assets/child/[yourtheme]/tpl` should contain a copy of your template files.
-Will include child theme and other base theme support soon.

 ## Deployment

 Contents of `public` folder need to be deployed to your `source` folder.
+Alternatively you can set AUTO_DEPLOY in .env and enter Ftp credentials to deploy to.

 ## But why?